dora-team/fourkeys/setup/INSTALL.md

 - Leave the `Enable SSL verification selected`
 - Finish with clicking 'Add Webhook'

+#### Collect Deployment Data

-##### Configuring Cloud Build to deploy on PR merges
+##### Configuring Cloud Build to deploy on GitHub PR merges
-- Go back to your forked repo's main page
+- Go back to your repo's main page
 - At the top of the Github page, click 'Marketplace'
 - Search for 'Cloud Build'
 - Select 'Google Cloud Build'
 - Click 'Set Up Plan'
 - Click 'Set up with Google Cloud Build'
 - Select 'Only select repositories'
-- Fill in your forked microservices-demo repo
+- Fill in your forked repo
 - Log in to Google Cloud Platform
 - Add your new FourKeys project named fourkeys-XXXXX
 - Select your repo